-This is the fourth article in our series on the handling of trucking accident cases in Rochester, Minnesota.
+This is the fourth article in our series on the handling of trucking accident cases in Minnesota.
 Our last article discussed the importance of discovery in truck crash cases.
 It is important to understand that trials are not won with “surprise” evidence which is unveiled at trial.
 Instead, matters are won through the methodical building of evidence.
 Discovery is crucial to building such evidence and it is important that you retain a personal injury attorney familiar with the process.
 In this article we will discuss the need for expert witnesses in commercial trucking accident cases.
 If you need assistance, contact our office today to speak with a Rochester lawyer.
 We also serve Owatonna and the southeast part of the state.

 Minnesota’s rules of evidence require that experts testify to facts involving specialized knowledge or skill.
 Professionals may be called upon to offer opinions on issues involving liability, the need for future medical care, and the extent to which a victim can or cannot return to work.
 We will discuss each of these issues in turn.